This page provides information about the Generic material in V-Ray for Rhino.

 Reflection Color – Specifies the reflection color.
 Note that the reflection color dims the diffuse surface color based on the Energy preservation option.
 For more information, please see the Reflection Color Parameter example below.

 Highlight Glossiness – Enables a separate glossiness control for the specular highlights of the material.
 Enabling this option and setting the value to 1.0 disables the specular highlights.

 Reflection Glossiness – Specifies the sharpness of reflections.
 A value of 1.0 means perfect mirror-like reflection; lower values produce blurry or glossy reflections.
-Use the Subdivs parameter below to control the quality of glossy reflections.
 For more information, please see the Reflection Glossiness Parameter example below.

 Fresnel – When enabled, the reflection strength depends on the viewing angle of the surface.
 Some materials in nature (e.g. glass, etc.) reflect light in this manner.
 Note that the Fresnel effect depends on the index of refraction as well.
 For more information, please see the Fresnel Option example below.

 Reflection IOR – When disabled, the Refraction IOR is used as Reflection IOR.
 Enable for finer control over the Reflection IOR.